 Daintree Rainforest, Port Douglas

 As the oldest living rainforest in the world, the Daintree Rainforest is a UNESCO-listed natural Australian landmark.
-The rich ecosystem is incredibly diverse thanks to the combination of reef and rainforest landscape.
+The rich ecosystem is incredibly diverse, thanks to the combination of reef and rainforest landscape, so visiting here is truly one of the unmissable things to do in Port Douglas.
 From hiking in Mossman Gorge to uncovering secluded beaches in Cape Tribulation, there’s plenty to discover here.

 Explore at your own pace along the Daintree Rainforest Coastal Drive.
 Spot wildlife within the rainforest, like crocodiles on a river cruise or the bright blue Ulysses butterfly on a hike.

 Sydney boasts one of the best skylines in the world thanks in part to its iconic Sydney Opera House.
 The design of this Australian landmark was determined through an international contest held in the 1950s and has since earned a spot as a UNESCO World Heritage Site.

 Even if you don’t attend a performing arts show at this amazing venue, it’s worth a visit to appreciate the interesting architecture.
 Enjoy the sea breeze as you admire the structure from afar or tour the building for a glimpse at its interior.

 Frequented by surfing enthusiasts, the idyllic Gold Coast in Queensland is a popular destination for fun in the sun.
 With over 35 miles of white sand to choose from, you’ll have plenty of options for lounging and relaxing.

 Some of the most popular stretches of sand include Burleigh Heads, Coolangatta, Surfer’s Paradise, and Main Beach.
 Take a surf lesson or just sit back and watch the skilled surfers ride the waves as you bask in the warm sun rays.